 How to get to Banyu Wana Amertha waterfalls

-The best option to get around in Bali is to rent a scooter.
-For around 50.000 – 100.000 IDR you can rent a scooter which will give you the freedom to explore wherever you want.
-The drive up to the north takes about 1.5 hours from the main tourist areas of Canggu, Seminyak and Kuta.
+The best option to get around in Bali is to rent a motorbike.
+For around 50.000 – 100.000 IDR you can rent a motorbike which will give you the freedom to explore wherever you want.
+The drive up to the north takes about 1.5 hours from the main tourist areas like Kuta, Seminyak and Canggu.

 I would suggest to stay for a few days in North Bali and explore more of this beautiful area.
 There are so many waterfalls and lakes to explore, you can be busy for days!

-Banyu Wana Amertha waterfall is an easy location to find with the use of Google Maps on your smartphone.
+Banyu Wana Amertha waterfall is easy to find with the road leading straight towards the entrance of the waterfalls.
+You can find Banyu Wana Amertha waterfalls on Google Maps.
 Of course you can also go on a waterfall tour or hire a private driver who can drive you around to all your favorite spots in Bali.

 The short hike to Banyu Wana Amertha waterfalls